supermarsx/autogithubpullmerge/readme.md

 ## Polling Options

-See Polling and Actions in "CLI Options (Reference)" for the comprehensive list of flags and defaults.
+See Polling, Branch Management, and Pull Request Management in "CLI Options (Reference)" for the comprehensive list of flags and defaults.

 ## Networking